rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 The Slime interactivity with ASDF isn't amazing.
 The current path has to be pushed onto the central repo, and load op has to be called manually.
-There should kinda be a slime-load-project type command...
+There should be a `slime-load-project` type command.

+### Quicklisp

+> Experimenting with and using open-source libraries is so easy in
+> favourite-language-here.
+I want that in Common Lisp!

+Most languages deal with this stuff quite differently.
+Python has pip, which is fairly well established as the Python package manager.
+If you want to share some code, you put it on PyPI, and people can find it with `pip search`.
+Node.js programmers use NPM (or yarn, if they're cool), and the NPM package registry.
+C and C++ programmers must rely on their system's package manager to provide development libraries, or just download them manually.

+Common lisp has traditionally been more like C/C++ in this respect - if you wanted to use someone's libary you downloaded it and put it somewhere your lisp implementation could find it.

+These days we have [Quicklisp](http://quicklisp.org).

 ## Examples

+How to create and use Packages, define Systems, and install stuff with Quicklisp!

+*In progress...*

 ### Packages

-Creating, specifying dependencies, importing names
+Creating, specifying dependencies, importing names!

 ### Quicklisp

-Install and search for packages
+Install and search for packages!

-#### blach

 ### System definitions